The Culture House was built in the period 1906-1908 to house the National Library and National Archives of Iceland.

 The exhibition gives visitors the chance to explore collections ranging from thousand-year-old treasures to the latest in Icelandic art.
 Its focus is on the visual expression of the ideas Icelanders have about the world, our environment and ourselves.
 The materials and techniques may change over the years, but the viewpoints remain the same.
 This is a unique journey through Iceland‘s visual legacy, offering an innovative guide to a nation’s cultural history.

-A new permanent exhibit on the visual history of Iceland, Points of View, opened in April 2015.
+A permanent exhibit on the visual history of Iceland, Points of View, opened in April 2015.
 It showcases exhibits from the National Museum, the National Gallery and the Natural History Museum, as well as exhibits from the National Archives, the National and University Library and the Arni Magnusson Institute.

 Where is the Culture House?